 Content and Overview

 To take this course, you will need to have some knowledge of Object Oriented Programming, if not C#.
-Even if you do not have much exposure to the .NET development stack, this course is very beginner friendly and chock full of development tips.
+Even if you have little exposure to the .NET development stack, this course is beginner-friendly and full of development tips.

 This is a huge course.
 Over 16 hours of premium content, but smartly broken up to highlight a set of related activities based on each module in the application that is being built.
 We will also look at troubleshooting and debugging errors as we go along; implementing best practices; writing efficient logic and understanding why developers do things the way they do.
 Your knowledge will grow, step by step, throughout the course and you will be challenged to be the best you can be.

-We don't do things the perfect way the first time; that is not the reality of writing code.
+We don't do things the perfect way the first time; that is different from the reality of writing code.
 We make mistakes and point them out and fix them around them.
 By doing this, we develop proficiency in using debugging tools and techniques.
-By the time you have finished the course you will have moved around in Visual Studio and examined logic and syntax errors so much, that it will be second nature for you when working in the .NET environment.
-This will put your new learned skills into practical use and impress your boss and coworkers.
+By the time you have finished the course, you will have moved around in Visual Studio and examined logic and syntax errors so much, that it will be second nature for you when working in the .NET environment.
+This will put your newly learned skills into practical use and impress your boss and coworkers.

 The course is complete with working files hosted on GitHub, with the inclusion of some files to make it easier for you to replicate the code being demonstrated.
 You will be able to work alongside the author as you work through each lecture and will receive a verifiable certificate of completion upon finishing the course.